Nomination Eligibility and Checklist

 • An individual

-4. If your nominee is a current student, which school do they attend?
-(Include this information for group nominees only if the entire group is affiliated with one of these schools)
+4. If your nominee (including groups) is a current student, which school are they affiliated with?

 • Animal Welfare